Kovalenko5a/nn_for_agata/.ipynb_checkpoints/README-checkpoint.md

 #### Third

 Previous two model both used the same [convolution layers](https://graphneural.network/layers/convolution/#generalconv) whose input data is feature fector and adjacencymatrix as input.
 In third model we added edges matrix - extra information about connections beatween nodes, and therefore we use another [convolution layers](https://graphneural.network/layers/convolution/#crystalconv).
 It is the essential difference of third model.
 Of course [json_creator](gnn_with_prob/3_add_directive_vector_in_graph/json_creator_3.py) also changed to give [output file](gnn_with_prob/3_add_directive_vector_in_graph/data_global_3.json) with edges matrix (E).

+### Result
+...

+## Pulse shapes as member of input data (secondary approach)

+In directory [nn_with_ps](nn_with_ps) you can find set of codes which was created to extract batches of pulse shapes which occured at the same time range.
+Also with respect to every signals it counts number of interactions.
+Resulting data you can find in [json file](nn_with_ps/data.json).

+How it works:
+1. By the [path](nn_with_ps/simpulses1/simpulses/Data) we have data files for each crystal about charge-carriers in different segments.
+All the information in file splited by time ranges.
+With this information we can create the pulse shape.
+    Speciall for those files was created [code](nn_with_ps/take_time_of_bit.py) to find what bit of data correspond to knowne time.
+2. From [Only_gamma_events.0000](nn_with_ps/simpulses1/simpulses/OnlyGammaEvents.0000) we can count number of interactions correspond to crystal, segment and time range.
+With this information and previouse point it is possible to [build the mask](nn_with_ps/read_only_gamma.py): \[bit, crystal, segment, number of interactions].
+3. With mask we know in which crystal interaction occurred so we can use [special code](nn_with_ps/simpulses1/eventstoascii.cpp) (not mine) which product the pulse shapes.
+Than knowing the number of data bit and the segment we can extract proper to number of interactions the [pulse shape](nn_with_ps/cut_ps_by_num.py) and [build the dataset](nn_with_ps/build_the_dataset.py).
+4. [To create the json file](nn_with_ps/create_json.py) with graphs the time of interaction was added to dataset.
+So in loop we can find out which interactions occurred at the same time range and merge thay in one graph.